common-workflow-language/cwltool/cwltool/schemas/v1.1.0-dev1/concepts.md

 should be combined with any requirements present in the corresponding Process as if they were specified there.

-Requirements are inherited.
-A requirement specified in a Workflow applies to all workflow steps; a requirement specified on a workflow step will apply to the process implementation of that step and any of its substeps.
+Requirements specified in a parent Workflow are inherited by step processes if they are valid for that step.
+If the substep is a CommandLineTool only the `InlineJavascriptRequirement`, `SchemaDefRequirement`, `DockerRequirement`, `SoftwareRequirement`, `InitialWorkDirRequirement`, `EnvVarRequirement`, `ShellCommandRequirement`, `ResourceRequirement` are valid.

+*As good practice, it is best to have process requirements be self-contained, such that each process can run successfully by itself.*

 If the same process requirement appears at different levels of the workflow, the most specific instance of the requirement is used, that is,